 “The focus on XBRL enables me to expose students to better and easier ways to get access to and consume financial accounting data.”

-Markelevich is also a member of the Institute of Management Accountants XBRL Advisory Committee and the director of the structured data lab at Sawyer Business School’s Center for Business Complexity and Global Leadership.
+Markelevich is also a member of the Institute of Management Accountants XBRL Advisory Committee.

 As companies go global, we need to embrace change and find new ways to solve challenges.
 As one of our most widely published researchers, Bob DeFillippi, chair of the Strategy and International Business Department, studies how organizations like Xerox and Proctor and Gamble collaborate to create innovative solutions.